AdrianVispalia/LoRa_GeoNet/README.md

 #define CHAT_ID         ""
 ```

-Also, to use the loraWsMock it is needed to create a symbolic link in that folder to the `secrets.h` file in the project folder.

-> Note: The loraWsMock has Windows symbolic links.
+> To use the loraWsMock (to test the code, not needed to use the project) it is needed to create a symbolic link in that folder to the `secrets.h` file in the project folder.
+The loraWsMock has Windows symbolic links.
 It would not work in Linux unless these files are replace with Linux symbolic links

 ## Architecture